baron816/fromable/README.md

 `from` will accept any Iterable (array, string, Set, Map, etc).

 `into` will accept a number, string, array, Set, Map, or object.
-It accepts an optional second argument, which will handle combinations.
+It accepts an optional second argument, which will handle custom combinations.

 ```typescript
 import { from } from 'fromable'; // 😆